 The first notable feature of the Pioneer RMX 1000 is the FX wheel.
 It’s basically comprised of Break Down and Build Up effects sections, where the breakdown effects are backed by blue LCD lighting, and built-in effects are supported by red for increased visibility.

-Although there’s no display, the central knob shines in color corresponds to the currently active effect.
+Although there’s no display, the central knob shines in a color corresponding to the currently active effect.

 The Break Down effects are HPF echo, LPF echo, Crush Echo, Spiral Down, and Reverb Down.
 These are all ‘pre-tweaked’ effects with set parameters that can be used to achieve instant ‘drops’; alternatively, you can use them to accentuate certain parts in various ways.